abofs/chronicle/README.md

 # chronicle
-Chronicle is a utility logging in any node application.
-It's out of the box flexibility gives you complete control of how to incorporate chronicle into your application.
+Chronicle is a logging utility for any node application.
+Its out of the box flexibility gives you complete control of how to incorporate chronicle into your application.